Burlington Island: Island Beach Amusement Park

 From 1900 to 1917, the lower part of the island was a popular picnic ground and bathing area.
 In 1917, Island Beach Amusement Park was constructed and became a regional attraction.
 Fires destroyed the amusement park in the 1920s and 1930s, and the southern part of the island was sold to a series of private owners whose ambitious development plans failed to materialize.

 1925 US Navy Fighter Crash

-On Saturday, 13 June 1925, US Navy Lieutenant Frank E. White, developed engine trouble in his De Havilland DH.4B fighter while flying to Mitchel Field on Long Island, New York.
+On Saturday, 13 June 1925, United States Navy Lieutenant Frank E. White, developed engine trouble in his De Havilland DH.4B fighter while flying to Mitchel Field on Long Island, New York.
 White approached the Delaware River, and he prepared to land on the now largely abandoned island.
 At about 1000 ft, the motor stopped, and he began a glide for the island with the wind.
 He overshot the island and immediately nose-dived into the river.
 He was taken unconscious to Harriman Hospital where despite initially awaking and responding to questions, he died during surgery two weeks later.